 What is SSL and how does it work?

-Secondly, it makes sure that communication between the two parties is encrypted.
+Secondly, SSL ensures that communication between the two parties is encrypted.
 With the standard HTTP protocol, data is transmitted in plain text.
 This means that anyone who can intercept this connection can see the data that is sent in plain text.
 With HTTPS, however, the data is encrypted before being transmitted, so even if it's intercepted, it looks like a random jumble of characters without the right key to decrypt it.

 Finally, SSL ensures that the transmitted data cannot be tampered with through the use of Message Authentication Codes (MAC).
 Although, technically, messages sent through SSL can still be intercepted or altered, the MAC ensures that the user will always know if this has happened.